zrepl/zrepl/docs/content/impl/_index.md

     * or issue additional `ssh` commands in advance to figure out what features are supported on the other side.
 * Advanced logic in shell scripts is ugly to read, poorly testable and a pain to maintain.

-`zrepl` takes a different approach:
+zrepl takes a different approach:

 * Define an RPC protocol.
 * Establish an encrypted, authenticated, bidirectional communication channel...
-* ... with `zrepl` running at both ends of it.
+* ... with zrepl running at both ends of it.

  This has several obvious benefits:

 * No blank root shell access is given to the other side.
-* Instead, access control lists (ACLs) are used to grant permissions to *authenticated* peers.
+* Instead, an *authenticated* peer can *request* filesystem lists, snapshot streams, etc.
+* Requests are then checked against job-specific ACLs, limiting a client to the filesystems it is actually allowed to replicate.
-* The transport mechanism is decoupled from the remaining logic, keeping it extensible (e.g. TCP+TLS)
+* The {{< zrepl-transport "transport mechanism" >}} is decoupled from the remaining logic, keeping it extensible.

-{{% panel %}}
-Currently, the bidirectional communication channel is multiplexed on top of a single SSH connection.
-Local replication is of course handled efficiently via simple method calls See TODO for details.
-{{% / panel %}}
+### Protocol Implementation

+zrepl implements its own RPC protocol.
+This is mostly due to the fact that existing solutions do not provide efficient means to transport large amounts of data.

+Package [`github.com/zrepl/zrepl/rpc`](https://github.com/zrepl/zrepl/tree/master/rpc) builds a special-case handling around returning an `io.Reader` as part of a unary RPC call.

+Measurements show only a single memory-to-memory copy of a snapshot stream is made using `github.com/zrepl/zrepl/rpc`, and there is still potential for further optimizations.

+## Logging & Transparency

+zrepl comes with [rich, structured and configurable logging]({{< relref "configuration/logging.md" >}}), allowing administators to understand what the software is actually doing.